DaveL17/IndigoLogViewer/readme.md

 - This web app is not designed to be run on small screens, but it should theoretically work if your small screen device can access the Indigo logs folder.

+### Getting Creative
+You can move the app's files to Indigo's public webserver folder and serve the app from there.
+This will allow you to add the app to the dock and make it a stand alone web personal web app (PWA).
+You can also serve the app from node.js.
+There are lots of options, but you are on your own for configuring anything beyond the instructions above.

 ### Suggestions and Error Reports
 Add suggestions and error reports using the issues tab above.